History of Oakton

 Des Plaines campus

 The scenic Des Plaines campus at 1600 East Golf Road sits in a forest preserve and includes a 435,840 square-foot main building, along with an 8,400 square-foot Municipal Education Center, and a 7,300 square-foot grounds maintenance building.
 The College houses 61 classrooms, 64 labs, 285 offices, and a 9,500 square-foot gymnasium.
-Special facilities include a Performing Arts Center, with a 285-seat theater; the Koehnline Museum of Art; the Business Institute; an Early Childhood Demonstration Center; and a Fitness Center.
+Special facilities include a Performing Arts Center, with a 285-seat theater; the Koehnline Museum of Art; and a Fitness Center.

-The Ray Hartstein Campus in Skokie, situated on 21 acres at 7701 North Lincoln Avenue, is home to 34 classrooms, 34 labs, and 86 offices.
-The recently constructed Art, Science, and Technology Pavilion houses Oakton’s programs in architecture and construction management, art and graphic design, computer networking and systems, computer technology and information systems, electronics, engineering, and manufacturing.
+The Ray Hartstein Campus in Skokie, situated on 21 acres at 7701 North Lincoln Avenue, is home to 34 classrooms, 34 labs, and 86 offices, and the Early Childhood Demonstration Center.
+The Art, Science, and Technology Pavilion houses Oakton’s programs in architecture and construction management, art and graphic design, computer networking and systems, computer technology and information systems, electronics, engineering, and manufacturing.